 If given the invitation, you may be able to call a customer service representative who can give you more clarity around your denied application.
 They can explain if you are missing information or if part of your application is incomplete.
 Other explanations that have to do with your credit profile are not always addressed by the issuer over the phone.
 So you may ultimately end up waiting for the mail communication for the complete denial explanation.

 If your application for the Bank of America Customized Cash rewards card was denied because of your credit score, the good news is that there are plenty of remediation strategies to help you get back on track.

-Though many factors go into calculating your credit score, the two main culprits that can bring down your credit score include having a negative payment history or carrying high balances across all of your lines of available credit.
+Though many factors go into calculating your credit score, the two main culprits that can bring it down include having a negative payment history or carrying high balances across all of your available credit lines.